jscriptcoder/Multi-Agent-Collaboration-and-Competition/Report.md

 <p align="center"><img src="images/max_q_approx.svg" /></p>

 DDPG uses a two tricks to make the learning more stable:

-1. Replay Buffer: Since DDPG is an off policy algorithm, it can make use of Replay Buffers to store previous experiences and
+1. _Replay Buffer_: since DDPG is an off policy algorithm, it can make use of a replay buffer to store previous experiences to later on sample random and uncorrelated mini batches to learn from

-2. Target Network
+2. _Target Network_: these networks will be a time-delayed copies of the original networks that slowly track the learned networks.
+They're used to calculate the target part for the loss functions

 **Twin Delayed DDPG or TD3**: